j-hannes/haskellstream/readme.md

 * check why mocha-clean is not working
 * correct line numbers in source code reference from readme
-* add functions to hsci so they can be used out of the box
 * implement functors
 * add streams